 - Climbing their tanks is a normal behavior, but can also be a sign that they are uncomfortable with their environment.
 Since leopard geckos are nocturnal they tend to hide all day until night.
 Be concerned if they have not left their hide for 24 hours or more.
-This may mean that their tank may not have a right temperature and they feel ill.
+This may mean that their tank may not have the right temperature and they feel ill.
 Make sure they are not displaying any types of abnormal behavior.

 - Leopard Geckos makes a high pitched squealing or yelping sound whenever they are surprised or startled.
 It’s actually kind of amazing to hear how much noise they can make, seeing how they are just a tiny little lizard.
 This is most common with younger leos and occasionally with adult geckos.
 However, normally leos don’t make any sounds at all.

 - Tail biting among Leopard Geckos shows dominance and whenever they are mating.

 - It is not uncommon to see leopard geckos flicking their tongue.
 It’s their own way to familiarize themselves with new items in the tank, which allows them to sense objects and their environment.